 Considering the fact that the digital landscape is full of spam and phishing scams, email security awareness and digital adoption are critical for enterprises that want to stay ahead of the curve.
 Embracing new technologies can help businesses streamline processes, boost productivity, and improve customer experiences.
 Thus, improving their retention and bottom line.

-Apart from this, DMARC for email marketing, also allows marketers to track their email traffic and see how recipients are handling their communications, which can further assist them to fix delivery issues like spam folders.
+Apart from this, DMARC for email marketing, also allows marketers and marketing agencies to track their email traffic and see how recipients are handling their communications, which can further assist them to fix delivery issues like spam folders.

 Additionally, DMARC can enhance recipients’ user experience.
 As email recipients are more likely to trust and engage with emails from legitimate senders when the danger of fraud is reduced, engagement rates and conversions shoot up.